-Insurance Policy Reformation: When the Policy Doesn't Match What You Were Sold
+Policy Reformation: When the Policy Doesn't Match the Sale

-Policy reformation is a court remedy that rewrites your insurance policy to match what was actually agreed upon or represented.
-Learn the grounds, the standard of proof, and when reformation can save your claim.
+Policy reformation is a court remedy that rewrites the policy to match what was agreed or represented.
+The grounds, standard of proof, and when it saves claims.

 You bought a homeowners policy.
 Your agent told you the dwelling was insured for $800,000.
 You paid premiums based on that understanding.
 Then your house burns down and you discover the policy only says $500,000.
 The agent made a mistake on the application — or worse, the insurer changed the limits at renewal without telling you.
 You are now $300,000 short on a total loss, and the insurance company says the policy is the policy.